Herbertkartel/alx-higher_level_programming/0x03-python-data_structures/README.md

-A function that returns a tuple with the length of a string and its first character
+A function that finds the biggest integer of a list